cncf/devstats.archive/MULTIPROJECT.md

 # Configuration for running multiple projects on single host using Docker

+This info is a bit outdated and not used anymore.

 - You need to install docker (see instruction for your Linux distro).
 This example uses `prometheus`, you can do the same for other projects by changing `prometheus` to other project (like `opentracing` for example).
 - Docker instructions [here](https://github.com/cncf/devstats/blob/master/DOCKER.md).
 - Start Grafana in a docker containser via `GRAFANA_PASS=... ./grafana/prometheus/docker_grafana_first_run.sh` (this is for first start when there are no `/etc/grafana.prometheus` and `/usr/share/grafana.prometheus` `directories yet).